notnullgames/tiled-kaboom/README.md

   k.addLevel(level, { width: 32, height: 32, ...key })
 }
 ```

-For compressed maps, you will also need to install [pako](https://www.npmjs.com/package/pako) or have it setup in your import-map.

 There are a couple of different ways to get `tiledKaboom` depending on how you are doing things.